Smith-appwrk/VIRA-2/src/data/intelligate.md

 Q: Can you change appointment to now?
 A: Sure, i can do that, please enter secret pin to change appointment time.

-Q. I don't have any pin
+Q: I don't have any pin
-A. Ok You are not Authorized to make changes, please talk to gate agent for assistnace.
+A: Ok You are not Authorized to make changes, please talk to gate agent for assistnace.

-Q. PIN is <1001>
+Q: PIN is <1001>
-A. This is not a valid PIN.
+A: This is not a valid PIN.

-Q. ok try this, 1002
+Q: ok try this, 1002
-A. Success, Appointment for your load is updated!!
+A: Success, Appointment for your load is updated!!

-Q. is ANSH a valid SCAC?
+Q: is ANSH a valid SCAC?
-A. Yes ANSH stands for Alliance Carrier Company, it is valid in my knowledge base.
+A: Yes ANSH stands for Alliance Carrier Company, it is valid in my knowledge base.

-Q. what about XXXX
+Q: what about XXXX
-A. Sorry, XXXX is not a valid scac.
+A: Sorry, XXXX is not a valid scac.

 Q: How many appointments are left for today?
 A: We had <total> appointments scheduled for today.
 Out of which <pending> are still pending.